Clicky

 Benefits

-- An IVA prevents creditors from taking action or continuing from adding further interest or charges to their debt.
+• An IVA prevents creditors from taking action or continuing to add further interest or charges to their debt.

-- The IVA gives your Insolvency Practitioner the power to support changes in your circumstances.
-They can permit payment breaks for short term changes in circumstances, they can also reduce your payments by up to 15% without seeking further approval from your creditors.
-In rare circumstances they can also propose to vary the terms of your arrangement (Formal variations outside of the Insolvency Practitioner’s discretion may increase the term of your arrangement.
-All changes to the term of your arrangement whether discretionary or non-discretionary will require supporting document)
+• The IVA gives your Insolvency Practitioner the power to support changes in your circumstances.
+They can permit payment breaks for short-term changes in circumstances, they can also reduce your payments by up to 20% without seeking further approval from your creditors.
+They can also propose to vary the terms of your arrangement (Formal variations outside of the Insolvency Practitioner’s discretion may increase the term of your arrangement.
+All changes to the terms of your arrangement, whether discretionary or non-discretionary will require supporting documents.

 Risks

-- The IVA can fail if you do not adhere to the terms of the arrangement.
-Creditors will then pursue you for the balance and creditors can backdate outstanding interest and charges.
+• The IVA can fail if you do not adhere to the terms of the arrangement.
+Creditors can then pursue you for the balance and claim backdated outstanding interest and charges.
 There is a risk of bankruptcy if the IVA fails.
 Creditors can even petition for your bankruptcy if you owe an individual creditor more than £5,000.

-- An IVA requires creditors to vote on whether to accept, alter or reject the arrangement.
+• An IVA requires creditors to vote whether to accept, alter or reject the arrangement.
 Creditors may not accept the IVA.

-- Any debts incurred after the date of approval cannot be included into the solution.
+• Any debts incurred after the date of approval of your IVA cannot be included in the solution.
 Any debt excluded from the IVA will remain outstanding.

-Retained payment or missed payments will result in your accounts with creditors falling into arrears.
-Distributions to creditors will commence once your Nominee’s fee and reasonable disbursements have been paid in full.
-The fees and any disbursements of an IVA are deducted from your agreed affordable monthly payments.
-All fees and disbursements are detailed in your proposal and will be discussed with you in detail on a regulated call.
+The fees and any disbursements (expenses) of an IVA are deducted from your agreed affordable monthly payments.
+All fees and disbursements are detailed in your proposal and will be discussed with you in detail.

 The IVA Process

 IVA terms vary dependent on your personal circumstances.
-A few examples of the scenarios are detailed below:
+Here are a few examples of typical circumstances and the terms of IVAs which may be approved by creditors

 If it has been agreed that an IVA is the most suitable solution for you, your circumstances and proposed repayments are detailed in a document called a proposal.
 The proposals set out in detail the following:-